 - Depending on the length of treatment, the discharge discussion takes place several days or even a week before the actual discharge.
-The treatment team will use many factors in determining when it is time for discharge, and ethics require that all individuals are treated in the "least restrictive environment". - There will be many issues that are not fully resolved, but the goal of hospitalization is stabilization and a rapid return to the community.
-This is "Best Practice" since being away from family is typically difficult for children. - Ask about being referred to Wraparound Services with Systems of Care
+The treatment team will use many factors in determining when it is time for discharge, and ethics require that all individuals are treated in the "least restrictive environment". - There will be many issues that are not fully resolved, but the goal of hospitalization is stabilize and return to the community.
+This is "Best Practice" since being away from family is typically difficult for children. - Ask about being referred to Systems of Care